Pioneer Scholars

 Pioneer Scholars is supported by an outstanding group of licensed, qualified educators we call Lead Tutors.
 Each Lead Tutor, supported by a small team of volunteers, has a high level of proficiency in teaching literacy, math, and STEM-related subjects.
 Lead Tutors facilitate well-designed instructional activities that engage students, accelerate learning, and address identified gaps in skills or proficiencies.
 This robust support model allows for both small group and one-on-one instruction based on student need.
 Throughout the academic year, families have the opportunity to consistently communicate with Lead Tutors concerning the progress and needs of their students.

-Applications will be reviewed after the application window closes, and student interviews will be held in late April and May.
 Students who most closely meet the admissions profile are considered the strongest candidates and will be contacted for an interview.
-Families will be notified of student selections by mid-July.
-The application process is a competitive one.
-Please check back for more details or contact us at ps@emilyk.org with any questions.
+Incomplete applications will not be reviewed.
+Please contact us at ps@emilyk.org with any questions or fill out this interest form.

 Have a Question?